hortonworks-gallery/hdp22-twitter-demo/README.md

 -------------------------------

-- Pull latest code/scripts
+- **Download code**
 ```
 git clone https://github.com/hortonworks-gallery/hdp22-twitter-demo.git
 ```

-- Twitter4J requires you to have a Twitter account and obtain developer keys by registering an "app".
+- **Setup Twitter credentials**:Twitter4J requires you to have a Twitter account and obtain developer keys by registering an "app".
 Create a Twitter account and app and get your consumer key/token and access keys/tokens: https://apps.twitter.com > sign in > create new app > fill anything > create access tokens
 - Then enter the 4 values into the file below in the sandbox
 ```